Special Educational Needs and Disability Information Report 2019/2020

 We also access specialist services from SaPTS, Speech & Language, Physiotherapy, Occupational Therapy, Disability Team, CAMHS, SEN consultant, Educational Psychologist, Advisory teacher for behaviour and Early Years team.

 We work very closely with parents and all agencies when transitioning a child with SEND.
 Our preparation is extensive with involvement in all aspects of their development.
 Establishing close links to identify all needs would be the priority in order to establish what support we have or need to develop to meet the individual’s needs.
 Planning is coordinated with our SENDCo as lead to ensure relevant agencies and services are involved prior to admission.
 Information would be shared with parents to make decisions on staffing, training, transition visits and provision placement, timetabling and curriculum required to meet the child’s individual needs.

 Our SEND support team receive additional training in relation to their areas of expertise accessing specialist support to maintain skills and meet the needs of our pupils.
 Training is provided by a range of services and includes specialist training for specific conditions as required.
-Our team keep abreast of new developments and attend the SEND Forums and annual SEND Conference to access specialist workshops and build further links with service providers.
+Our team keep abreast of new developments and attend the SEND Forums, SEND cluster meetings and annual SEND Conference to access specialist workshops and build further links with service providers.

 | Information about how equipment and facilities to support children and young people with special educational needs will be secured.

 We have a range of facilities including a dedicated medical room with hoist, treatment bed and physiotherapy equipment.
 All areas are accessible to wheelchairs with additional mobile ramps for outdoor learning areas including our outdoor lodge.
 We make all reasonable adjustments possible to meet the range of special educational needs of our community members.